georgelevine/marcopolo/README.md

 ```
 npm -v
 ```
-If not installed, download and run the installer https://nodejs.org/en/download A system restart may be necessary.
+If not installed, download and run the node installer https://nodejs.org/en/download A system restart may be necessary.

 # Hardware